 Moving to San Antonio?
 When and How to Pack Your Pantry 05/03/2018In most homes, the kitchen is the most involved space to pack.
 Most rooms, it is simple enough to bring in a bunch of boxes and put everything into them until it’s all packed up.
 The natural flow of the area makes it easy to sort the box contents.
 The kitchen, on the other hand, calls for a special process for every kind of item.
-Even if you have moved lots of times and have become a practiced pro at wrapping glassware and stacking newsprint between platters and serving bowls, there is always that one nagging question: What should you do about the foodstuffs that is in your cupboard and refrigerator?
+Even if you have moved several times and have become a practiced pro at wrapping glassware and stacking newsprint between platters and serving bowls, there is always that one nagging question: What should you do about the foodstuffs that is in your cupboard and refrigerator?
 It would be reckless to trash, it's many times tough to determine the best process to manage these pantry leftovers.
 When to Pack Your Pantry Packing your pantry is only a sound idea part of the time.
-The most important aspects to ponder are the distance from origin to destination, the safety of the food items, and the expiration dates.
-If you are only going a very short distance, you can pack all of the things that will transport neatly because there is very little time that will lapse or risk of spoilage.
-For cross-country moves, however, take a look at expiration dates and only move food with more than six months before the item expires.
+The most important aspects to ponder are the mileage from Point A to Point B, the safety of the food items, and the expiration dates.
+If you are only going a very short distance, you can pack everything that will transport neatly because there is very little time that will lapse or risk of spoilage.
+For cross-country moves, on the other hand, take a look at expiration dates and only move food with more than six months before the item expires.
 Non-glass spice jars and unopened things can be packed but open canisters and bags should be set aside.
 You may also want to think about the cost of moving low-priced canned goods when added to a cross-country move.
 Packing a No-Spills Pantry Box Once you have sorted out the items from your pantry that you are going to pack, start getting your boxes ready.
-Plastic boxes with sealing lids are wonderful for food storage because cans can be too cumbersome for cardboard and plastic will deter insect infestation.
+Plastic boxes with sealing lids are wonderful for food storage because cans can become too cumbersome for cardboard and plastic will deter insect infestation.
 Keep your pantry box as neat and snuggly packed as possible to evade unearthing a mess when you unpack in San Antonio.
 Put the bulkiest items on the bottom and line up any squared-off or boxed items tightly against each other.
 Use Zip-lock bags and Tupperware to seal open items of food or ingredients.
 If you find it useful, use dividers made of plastic or a pieces of cardboard box to to make sure everything is upright and secure.
 Designate the box as fragile so there is no confusion with your movers when they load it into the moving van.
-Provided only nonperishable containers are in your pantry box and all items are sealed, it should be allowable to transport with the remainder of the boxes, but it’s always a smart idea to double check with your moving company about what can and cannot be loaded in the moving van.
+If only nonperishable containers are in your pantry box and all items are sealed, it should be allowable to move with the remainder of the boxes, but it is always a smart idea to double check with your moving company about what can and cannot be loaded in the moving van.
 What About the Fridge?
 The first point to think about is that foodstuffs in the refrigerator can and will go bad if they are not managed accurately.
 For the most part, refrigerator items are only moved if the move requires less than 2 hours of driving.
 But, it is logical to not want to pitch everything in your freezer and any leftover edibles on moving day, but you will have to move it yourself.
 Moving companies don’t take food that can spoil.
 To move your icebox things, first, make positive the fridge and freezer at the new location are turned on and cooling properly.
-Then, it will be okay to pack up your cold food items into a big ice chest that is about half-filled with ice.
+Then, it will be okay to pack up your refrigerator and freezer foods into a big ice chest that is about half-filled with ice.
 Take the items over to the new house, put in the fridge, and enjoy not having to go grocery shopping on moving day.
 Donating Your Pantry Goods Finally, there’s the question of how to manage any items you can't or don't choose to move with you.
 There are numerous charities that will be happy to accept the food that you don’t want and get it distributed to those who don’t have enough.
-Food donation is a critical variety of local charity, so no matter if you have a few packages of mac & cheese or a whole pantry full of non-perishables, think about donating what you don’t need or cannot take to your new home.
+Food donation is a critical variety of local charity, so no matter if you have a few packages of mac & cheese or a whole pantry full of non-perishables, think about donating what you don’t want or cannot take to your new home.
 A-1 Freeman Moving Group proudly participates in Move for Hunger, a non-profit organization that works with moving companies to collect non-perishable food items, and deliver them to food banks across the country.
 Click here or on the picture above to learn more!
 Nearly everyone moving from home to home has something left in their cupboard, even if you attempted to use up everything.
 Understanding when to pack, what food can be packed, and when to donate is a vital portion of the moving process.
 With the correct tactics, you can arrive to your new home in San Antonio with the maximum number of safely packed non-perishable food items and a tranquil feeling having given the extra to those who can benefit most from it.